awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-input.md

 1. Select **Complete data setup**\.

-This creates an input manifet in the Amazon S3 location for input datasets that you specified in step 5\.
-If you are creating a labeling job using the Amazon SageMaker API or, AWS CLI, or an AWS SDK, use the Amazon S3 URI for this input manifest file as input to the parameter `ManifestS3Uri`\.
+This creates an input manifest in the Amazon S3 location for input datasets that you specified in step 5\.
+If you are creating a labeling job using the SageMaker API or, AWS CLI, or an AWS SDK, use the Amazon S3 URI for this input manifest file as input to the parameter `ManifestS3Uri`\.